tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 [best-ranked](#peer-ranking) candidate peer and provides it to the router, which is responsible for dialing the peer.

+Dialing this candidate peer may have become possible because the peer manager has found a connection slot to [upgrade](#slots-upgrades) for (possibly) given room to the selected candidate peer.
+If this is the case, the peer occupying this connection slot is set to the [upgrading state](#upgrading-peer), so that it will be evicted once the connection to the candidate peer is successfully established.

 ### Dialing peer

 A peer that was returned to the router as the next peer to dial.